 Considerable advances have been made in the culture of dhufish at the ADU.
-The number of juveniles produced has increased from 24 to 2000 in just 5 years of research (at 100 days post hatch).
+The number of juveniles produced increased from 24 to 2000 in 5 years of research (at 100 days post hatch).
 This represents an increase of more than 80 times.
-This is a reflection of improvements in both the number of fertilised eggs produced and the survival of larvae and juveniles.
+This reflects improvements in both the number of fertilised eggs produced and the survival of larvae and juveniles.
 Satisfactory techniques have been developed for all the crucial stages in their life history.
-Dhufish culture, however, is still in its infancy and there are many areas that require further research, in particular egg production, larval rearing, nutrition and health.
-With continued improvements in these and other areas, the production of juveniles should continue to increase.
+Dhufish culture, however, is still difficult and there are many areas that require further research prior to industry development, in particular egg production, larval rearing, nutrition and health.